aditi1511/blocksquid/README.md

 ## How we built it

 > - The main function of real world observation is implemented through **OpenCV** using a camera.
+In the given code, we have implemented our project using pre-recorded video but that can be easily altered by changing the statement:
+> cam=cv2.VideoCapture("videoname.mp4")
+to
+> cam=cv2.VideoCapture(0) #Or whatever external cam is being used

 ![OpenCV Working](https://github.com/sedhha/blocksquid/blob/master/graphicfiles/background.gif)

-> - The blockchain is completely implemented in Python for simplicity.
+> - A very simple blockchain protocol is being implemented in Python for simplicity and learning friendly approach.

 ### This is how it works:

-- `WatertypeDetermination.py` => Add the path for cropped images of fresh water and waste water
+- `WatertypeDetermination.py` => A code to create histograms which then will help in colour comparision.
+Add the path for cropped images of fresh water and waste water
-- `WaterClassifier.py` => Necessary functions to execute water quality and flow rate
+- `WaterClassifier.py` => Necessary functions to execute water quality and flow rate.

 ![Flow Demo - OpenCV](https://github.com/sedhha/blocksquid/blob/master/graphicfiles/demo4.gif)
 ![Pixel Variation - OpenCV](https://github.com/sedhha/blocksquid/blob/master/graphicfiles/pixelvariation.gif)